mstocco/mariostoc.co/content/traininglog/20220327-ironman2022-22weeksout.md

 **22** weeks out from race day.

 ## WEEKLY GOAL
-Enjoy a new place and a small break in the routine.
+Enjoy a time in new place and take a small break in the routine.

 ## SUMMARY
 Total Time: **9.5 Hours**